wp-plugins/nextgen-facebook/readme.txt

 = 5.1 =

-Improved the social website configuration layout, added a new "Preserver on Uninstall" option, added new Static Content rewriting options (Pro version), and new filter hooks for Open Graph data and tags (Pro version).
+Improved the social website configuration layout, added a new "Preserver on Uninstall" option, added new Static Content rewriting options (Pro version), and new filter hooks for Open Graph data and meta tags (Pro version).

 = 5.0.1 =